Huotes/CommitMaker/README.md

 Maslow's theory of higher needs does not apply to Chuck Norris.
 He only has two needs: killing people and finding people to kill.

 Chuck Norris breaks RSA 128-bit encrypted codes in milliseconds.

+When Steven Seagal kills a ninja, he only takes its hide.
+When Chuck Norris kills a ninja, he uses every part.